-What are the planes of development in Montessori?
+What are the four planes of development in Montessori?

 It is a common misconception that there are only three planes of development.
 Many bloggers and researchers tend to leave out the final plane.
 (It is important to note that the human brain isn’t fully developed close to the age of 25 years.)

 This plane is the time of the absorbent mind.
 This plane of development is divided into two sub-planes and is marked by great physical and mental development.

 Dr. Montessori understood that this is the period in life wherein kids are the most capable of taking in information.
 Children do this through their senses and their environment.

 Language skills, motor skills, the imitation of social skills. and the development of their expectations of how the world works develop during this plane.

 During the first sub-plane of this stage, children take in information through the unconscious mind and the subconscious mind.
 That is, children are not aware that they are learning.
 They are simply responding to their environment and sensory information.

 Kids in this first sub-plane of the absorbent mind, though they may not be aware of the process of learning, are gathering information that is absorbed into their conscious mind.

 Kids from 0-3 are easily distracted and pay close attention to the most minute details in their environment; anything that captures their interest.
 This is often mistaken as a child having a short attention span, but the fact is they are taking in information rapidly, and from many things at once.